Keri Russell: 2013–present: The Americans and The Diplomat

 From 2013 to 2018, Russell starred in the FX drama series The Americans, playing Elizabeth Jennings, a deep-undercover Russian KGB spy living as an American in the 1980s Cold War era.
 She appeared opposite Matthew Rhys, who portrays her character's husband and spy partner.
 Russell and Rhys became partners in real life during this time.
 The series ended after six seasons.
 For her performance, she was nominated for three consecutive Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, as well as two Golden Globe Award for Best Actress – Television Series Drama.
 Emily St. James of Vox called her performance "gorgeously restrained".

 In 2013, Russell starred in the science-fiction horror film Dark Skies and the romantic comedy film Austenland.
 In 2014, she starred in the science fiction action film Dawn of the Planet of the Apes, a sequel to 2011's Rise of the Planet of the Apes.
-She starred as Serena Knight in the 2016 historical war film Free State of Jones.
-In 2017, she received a star on the Hollywood Walk of Fame.
+In 2016, she starred as Serena Knight in the historical U.S. Civil War film Free State of Jones.

+In 2017, Russell received a star on the Hollywood Walk of Fame.
 In 2018, Russell was announced to have joined the cast of the film Star Wars: The Rise of Skywalker, which was released on December 20, 2019.
 The film reunited her with J.J.
 Abrams, with whom she had worked on Felicity and Mission: Impossible III.

 In March 2019, she starred in the first Broadway revival of Lanford Wilson's play Burn This at the Hudson Theatre.
 Frank Rizzo of Variety wrote of her performance, "Russell, whose stage credits are slim but who's proven her chops onscreen in The Americans, creates a vivid, if less flashy, performance", adding, "Still, she's a force in her own right."

 In 2023, Russell began starring in The Diplomat, a political series on Netflix from writer and producer Debora Cahn.
+In 2026, she received the Actor Award for Outstanding Performance by a Female Actor in a Drama Series for her work on the show's third season.

 Personal life

 In 2006, Russell became engaged to Shane Deary, a Brooklyn-based contractor she met through mutual friends.
 They married in New York on February 14, 2007.
 They have two children: a son born in 2007 and a daughter born in 2011.
 Russell and Deary separated in early 2013 and divorced in mid-2014.
-Since 2014, she has been in a relationship with Welsh actor Matthew Rhys, her co-star in The Americans.
+Since 2014, she has been in a relationship with actor Matthew Rhys, her co-star in The Americans.
 They have a son, born in 2016.
-In interviews conducted in 2021, Russell and Rhys referred to each other as husband and wife, although in an interview in 2025, Rhys said "we literally haven't got round to marriage yet".
+In interviews conducted in 2021, Russell and Rhys referred to each other as husband and wife, although in an interview in 2025, Rhys said, "We literally haven't got round to marriage yet".